Medical Bills and Debt Collection

 How to Pay off Medical Debt

-You do that by being pro-active, by treating your medical bills the way you do (or should) any other debt: honestly and responsibly.
+You do that by being proactive, by treating your medical bills the way you do (or should) any other debt: honestly and responsibly.

-Here are some steps you can take to get control of the medical bills that are giving you trouble.
+Here are some steps you can take to get control of medical bills giving you trouble:

-• Check into financial assistance or charity care: If your treatment is from a nonprofit hospital, it must offer these sorts of options by law.
-But some for-profit medical providers extend them too.
+- Check into financial assistance or charity care: If your treatment is from a nonprofit hospital, it must offer these sorts of options by law.
+But some for-profit medical providers extend them, too.
 If you qualify, part (or perhaps even all) of your debt might be forgiven.

-• Use a medical credit card: The key word in that phrase is ‘medical.’
+- Use a medical credit card: The key word is ‘medical.’
 A medical credit card usually comes with a 0% annual percentage rate (APR) over a term of anywhere from six months to two years.
 On the other hand, putting your medical bills on a regular credit card means you could be paying an APR of 25% or higher.
 You don’t have to be an Einstein to figure out that a medical credit card will cut more quickly into the size of your medical bills.

 Settling Medical Debt